AF-1/lms-dynamicplaylists/README.md

 You should be able to install **Dynamic Playlists 3** from the LMS main repository (LMS plugin library):<br>**LMS > Settings > Plugins**.<br>

-If you want to test a new patch that hasn't made it into a release version yet or you need to install a previous version you'll have to [install the plugin manually](https://github.com/AF-1/sobras/wiki/Manual-installation-of-LMS-plugins).
+If you want to test a new patch that hasn't made it into a release version yet or you need to install a previous version, you'll have to [install the plugin manually](https://github.com/AF-1/sobras/wiki/Manual-installation-of-LMS-plugins).

 *Previously released* versions are available here for a very *limited* time after the release of a new version.
 The official LMS plugins page is updated about twice a day so it usually takes a couple of hours before new released versions are listed.
 <br><br><br><br>